A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the Natural Science Foundation of the Xinjiang Uyghur Autonomous Region of China under Grant No. 2022D01C52, and by the Doctoral Program of Tian Chi Foundation of the Xinjiang Uyghur Autonomous Region of China under grant No. 51052300506.
+This work was supported by the Natural Science Foundation of the Xinjiang Uyghur Autonomous Region of China under Grant No. 2022D01C52.
+The work of N.Y. was supported by the Natural Science Foundation of the Xinjiang Uyghur Autonomous Region of China under Grant No. 2025D01C292 and by the Doctoral Program of Tian Chi Foundation of the Xinjiang Uyghur Autonomous Region of China under grant No. 51052300506.